cast-org/figuration/site/4.3/widgets/modal.md

 - <kbd>Esc</kbd> - Close the modal
 - <kbd>Tab</kbd> - Moves focus to next focusable element inside the dialog.
 When focus is on the last focusable element in the dialog, moves focus to the first focusable element in the dialog.
-- <kbd>Shift + Tab</kbd> - Moves focus to previous focusable element inside the dialog.
+- <kbd><kbd>Shift</kbd> + <kbd>Tab</kbd></kbd> - Moves focus to previous focusable element inside the dialog.
 When focus is on the first focusable element in the dialog, moves focus to the last focusable element in the dialog.

 ### Enforced Focus